Blog

 2. Violet CTP Plate

-To match the digital imaging of violet lasers, CTP plates use photopolymers as the photosensitive core, requiring a thinner coating and extremely high uniformity.
+To match the digital imaging of violet lasers, violet CTP plates use photopolymers as the photosensitive core, requiring a thinner coating and extremely high uniformity.
 Its photosensitive layer is specially formulated to precisely respond to 405nm violet laser irradiation—the laser-irradiated area undergoes a cross-linking reaction to form a latent image, while the unirradiated area can be removed by development (or water).

 More importantly, CTP plates are divided into ordinary and chemical-free types.
 The latter does not require alkaline developing solutions, only water rinsing is needed for imaging, and the waste liquid volume is only 3-4% of that of ordinary CTP plates, showing significant environmental advantages.
 PS plates, on the other hand, do not have this option and must rely on a chemical developing system.